dotnet/corefx/Documentation/project-docs/developer-guide.md

 The CoreFX repo can be built from a regular, non-admin command prompt.
 The build produces multiple binaries that make up the CoreFX libraries and the accompanying tests.

-For information about the different options that are available use the argument `-help` when calling the script.
-For example:
+For information about the different options that are available use the argument `-help|-h` when calling the build script:
 ```
-build -help
+build -h
 ```

 ### Build